For the selection of game development tools, please scroll down the page…

-For developing with Microsoft C# or VB.NET, Visual Studio is still the best freely available IDE and with Visual Studio 2015 and greater, the IDE is now re-engineered to be a complete package similar to the professional edition but in Community Edition form.
+For developing with Microsoft C# or VB.NET, Visual Studio Community Editionis still the best freely available IDE and has been re-engineered to be a complete package similar to the professional edition but in Community Edition form.

 Visual Studio Community Edition Download Page